 Assortment Optimization & Analysis

 Our assortment optimization solutions are backed by our industry leading velocity grouping methodology, taking a comprehensive approach to assortment analysis, analyzing a number of factors within your product range.
-ToolBox Solutions integrates your POS data, customer data (if available) and basket data (if available) at every store cluster level to provide you an instant view of the productivity and the necessity of each item in your assortment.
+ToolBox Solutions integrates POS data, market data, shopper data (if available) and basket data (if available) at every store cluster level to provide you with an instant view of the productivity and the necessity of each item in a retailer’s assortment.

-Our velocity grouping methodology takes a proprietary matrix approach to identify your best items and classifies them to be protected or gain greater penetration in your store base.
-At the same time your worst items, those you should discontinue, are also noted.
-Best of all, we even integrate profitability metrics into our velocity grouping, ensuring you have all the knowledge you need about each sku in a single point of reference.
-Retailers we have worked with have reduced assortment by as much as 10% while significantly growing their sales due improved shelf capacity and improved assortment perception by the consumer.
-Stop wasting your critical working capital on unproductive inventory.
+Our velocity grouping methodology takes a proprietary matrix approach to identify your best items and classifies them to be protected or gain greater penetration in your customer’s stores.
+At the same time your worst items, those that are at risk of being discontinued, are also noted allowing you to build a solid defence or exit strategy.
+We integrate profitability metrics into our velocity grouping, ensuring you have all the knowledge you need about each item in a single point of reference.
+Categories we have worked within have seen assortment reduced by as much as 10% while significantly growing sales through improved shelf capacity and greater exposure of key items.

 What’s in it for you?

-- Point and click interface produces results for each sku in a category in seconds.
+- Point and click interface produces results in seconds.

-There’s not a retailer in business today who hasn’t thought about assortment strategy, and how to create greater allure to their customers.
-Too often it is felt that adding more assortment creates broader appeal to the customer base, but studies suggest the exact opposite.
-Even in full line product oriented retailers, too much assortment can be confusing, and create an illusion of less assortment.
+There’s not a retailer in business today who isn’t concerned about their assortment strategy, and what the right answer is to generate greater allure to their customers.
+More and more they are looking at studies that suggest that reducing assortment is the answer to their needs.
+Even in full line product oriented retailers, too much assortment can be confusing, creating the illusion of less assortment.
 Sometimes less is more.